 The Lua interpreter plays a central role in our system, which comprises of both a compiler and a slightly modified interpreter.
 There are multiple reasons for this.
 The first is that programs can contain both compiled and non-compiled sections and the interpreter is necessary to run the non-compiled parts.
-Moreover, the compiled code also requires the interpreter: because we partially evaluate the inner interpreter loop, the compiled code calls several subroutines from the interpreter.
-Furthermore, the interpreter code base also houses the Lua runtime and garbage collector, which are used by both the compiled and the non-compiled code.
+Moreover, our compiled code still requires the interpreter: because we partially evaluate the inner interpreter loop, the compiled code calls several subroutines from the interpreter.
+Furthermore, the interpreter codebase also houses the Lua runtime and garbage collector, which are used by both the compiled and the non-compiled code.

-The custom interpreter has very small changes, compared to the original Lua interpreter.
+The custom interpreter has few changes compared to the original Lua interpreter.
 The first modification was to add an additional field to the data structure that represents Lua functions.
-This field refers to the compiled code for that function, if there is one.
+This field refers to the compiled code for that function, if it exists.
 The C extension modules that we generate include initialization code that associates the Lua functions with their compiled C implementation.

 After this, we told the interpreter how to use these compiled functions.
-At the start of the execute subroutine, just before the inner loop, the interpreter checks whether the function has a compiled version; if so, it transfers the control to that compiled code.
+At the start of the execute subroutine (the one that Figure 2 talks about), we add a check just before the inner loop.
+If the function has a compiled version we transfer the control to that, instead of continuing to the usual interpreter loop.